khalilgharbaoui/issues-tracker-api/README.md

 ```

 I omitted the `GET` verb & the first part of the url `http://localhost`.
-`GET` is the default for any request if no verb id provided!.
+`GET` is the default for any request if no verb provided!
 As long as i pass port `:3000` it know to look for the `localhost`.
 Awesome!

 ✅ This is the response: